codeasmanuscript/site/lessons/rmarkdown/assignment.md

 ## Challenges: Try these out yourself!

 Try to progressively add these challenges into an `.Rmd` file.
-First, create a template R Markdown file from RStudio.
+First, create a template R Markdown file from RStudio and save it in the `practice` repo, in `your-name/rmarkdown` folder and call it `challenge.Rmd`.
 Push the final version to the GitHub repo, so we can look them over and make suggestions.
+Use the `state.x77` dataset, making sure to it to a dataframe and add the rownames.
+The challenges aren't to get you to write out a whole report, merely to *practice* using R Markdown.
+Much of this assignment is also more exploratory and up to you in which direction to take for completing the challenges.
+Again, this is for *practice*.

-1. Create section 'Brief description' describing your assigned dataset.
+1. Create a section 'Brief description' describing your assigned dataset.
 Use inline R code to describe some basic statistics of the variables (eg. means, standard deviation, number of variables, and number of rows).